 - I don’t have lots of experience.
-I’m patient with myself and my learning, but if you’re looking for a senior writer who has 10+ years of experience, check back in 7 years, please.
+I’m patient with myself and my learning, but if you’re looking for someone with 10+ years of experience, check back in 7 years, please.

 - If you prefer doing things the safe way, we might not be a good fit.
 I wouldn’t consider myself a “conventional” content writer or copywriter, even though I love the craft so much I’ve done it all.

 - If you’re looking for a copyeditor to fix up your grammar and sentence structure, I’m not the right person.

 - Intellectual virtues matter to me, and so do ethics and having a joyful career.
 If you disagree with either of these ideas, we might not be a good fit.

 - “Why are your rates so cheap, Delfina?”/ “How come you’re so expensive?”
 I believe I’ve landed on a fair, average price based on industry standard.